We teach the art of music

 With over a hundred original compositions (comédie musicale jeunesse) to his name, Othniel is committed to pass on his passion for vocal art to children from 7 to 77 years.
 He specializes in music that 'grooves': jazz / r'n'b / soul / funk / gospel / pop.
 Current and past projects include The Gioventu Orchestra, St. Ange, Ardesco vocal ensemble and The JB Pumped Singers (including vocals for Jamie Cullum, Holy Cole, Zachary Richard, Sam Roberts, Colin James and Jeri Brown).

+Tanya is currently in maternity leave and will be back in September 2021.
 Having begun her musical studies at the age of four, Tanya has been surrounded by classical music since her early childhood.
 She was nominated for musician of the year at her high school graduation at Place-des-Arts in Montreal, Quebec.
 As a pianist, Tanya studies with many influential piano pedagogues on the Montreal piano circuit.
 Moreover, she has also played in piano masterclasses for Suzanne Goyette and Loraine Prieur.
 As a teenager, Tanya won 1st prize at many classical piano competitions in Montreal.
 Loving both piano and violin, Tanya decides to focus on her violin studies when she completes her collegial studies with great success in classical violin under the tutelage of famed violinist Vladimir Landsman at the École de Musique Vincent-D'Indy in Outremont, Quebec.

 In 2009, Tanya completes her Bachelor's degree in Music at Université de Montréal.
 After completing her bachelor's degree, she is admitted to the Graduate Diploma of Advanced Performance Studies at Concordia University in Montreal which she completes with great success in 2011.
 At Concordia University, Tanya had the privilege of studying classical violin performance under the late Yaela Hertz.
 Tanya recently completed her Master's Degree in Music in violin performance at the University of Akron in Ohio with great success.
 Through the years, she has also developed an affinity for the viola.